kjosib/sophie/docs/mechanics.rst

 The specific code is ``_hint`` and ``_best_hint`` in ``front_end.py``.

-    At the time of this writing, there is only one hint-pattern.
+    Right now, there are only four hint-patterns.
     Kind of underwhelming I know, but the machinery works and is tested.

 Scan Errors